eigenform/ironic/README.md

 # ironic
-It's an emulator.

-If there end up being features specific to Linux platforms, I am not planning on Windows/Mac compatibility.
-It's also probably very slow, sorry.
+An emulator for the ARM9 core in the Nintendo Wii.

 ## Quick Roadmap
 - [x] Execution through the boot ROM
 - [x] Execution through first-stage bootloader
 - [x] Execution through second-stage bootloader
 - [x] Execution in the kernel
+- [ ] Broadway/PowerPC-world HLE
 - [ ] Guest debugging functionality (either via GDB or UI)
 - [ ] Go fast (performance optimizations, i.e. a JIT backend, etc)
 - [ ] Other related tools?

+If there end up being features specific to Linux platforms, I am not planning on Windows/Mac compatibility.
+It's also probably very slow, sorry.

 ## Contributing
 I am not interested in accepting contributions to this project and I will